Thank you for choosing Coastal Carolina University!

 First of all, welcome!
 We are excited that you will be joining us!
 Enrollment is quick and easy and you can do everything online.
-Here are the main steps in the enrollment process but more detailed information is available in the Enrollment Handbook you received with your acceptance letter:
+Here are the main steps in the enrollment process but more detailed information is available in the Enrollment Guide you received with your acceptance letter.

 After you have paid your enrollment deposit and reserved housing and Orientation, there are some additional steps you need to complete to ensure your enrollment stays in effect and to get ready for your first semester such as returning your immunization form, submitting your final transcript, etc. Complete information and a detailed list of these steps is available online.